andybonnetto/Carderly/Carderly_Vision/README.md

 * ~<b>Find the setup for changing cameras</b> (Andy) </br>
 I don't quite understand in which position the cameras are saved everytime I turn off and on the raspi, this needs to be setted in *Activate_vision.py; cv2.VideoCapture(cam_num)*~ </br>
 Solution: You need to plug the USB after the raspberry pi starts to get the picamer to auto-config correctly, *Activate_vision1* starts the pi-camera and *Activate_vision2* starts the vision with the webcam.
-* <b>Training for ditribution</b> (Andy) </br>
+* ~<b>Training for ditribution</b> (Andy) </br>
-New training needs to be done for the distribution with one of the cameras, which means they are not gonna be launched with the same tflite model.(One tried but failed, no idea why maybe the number of boxes anyway next try next week)
+New training needs to be done for the distribution with one of the cameras, which means they are not gonna be launched with the same tflite model. ~
-* <b>Make call_vision()</b>(Optional) </br>
-Read in the database and detect if there is no card for distribution -> discard all cards.
+Solution : Everyrthing works with opencv, need to calibrate the mask position when the camera is fixed

 ## Object detection with API
 A graph had been trained with 32 and converted into "detect.tflite".
 With the company of the "labelmap.txt" file, it contains the dection model which can be tested by launching the
 ```
-python TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Activate_vision1.py –-modeldir=../TFlite_models/distrib
 python TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Activate_vision2.py –-modeldir=../TFlite_models/32
 ```
-for now it prints the value of all the cards seen for each frame.

-I can write a program to read the value in the database so we only only care about the vision when we want just by reading in the database at the right time.
+Prints the value of the card seen on the terminal, compare it to the olderly's hand and write in "Vision" the value of the expected card to play

 ```
 python call_vision
 ```